lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 #### Exercise 2

+In the previous excercise we observed a peculiar behavior, where clicking an website's invitation to a newsletter didn't result in the way we expected.

 You're not sure what was going on, right?
 What if you could see the actual element you clicked on?